-The increase in capital assets for governmental activities is primarily due land acquired through foreclosure in the current year.
+The increase in current assets for governmental activities is primarily due to revenues in excess of expenses in the current year.

 The decrease in capital assets for business-type activities is primarily due to depreciation in the current year.

 The decrease in non-current liabilities for business-type activities is primarily due to principal payments on bonds in the current year.